-Whilst many will understand the dangers of cybercrime, it’s important to make employees aware of the potential threats and urge them to report anything suspicious.
+While many will understand the dangers of cyber crime, it’s important to make employees aware of the potential threats and urge them to report anything suspicious.
 Remind your employees not to click on links or open any attachments.
-Cybercriminals can be creative and very convincing, so if in doubt, do not open!
+Cyber criminals can be creative and very convincing, so if in doubt, do not open!

 Also, when sharing internal communications, think about setting up an intranet and diverting staff to one place for all news and updates.
 This will eradicate the possibility of an employee believing that a scam is a genuine HR or other internal email.

 2. Update all devices